IMMM-SFA/naturf/docs/source/user_guide.rst

 Vertical Distribution of Building Heights (118-132)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The vertical distribution of building heights is a representation of where buildings are located at each vertical level. **naturf** represents buildings as arbitrary float values in an array, and each vertical dimension of the array shows how many buildings reach that height.
+(Burian 2003)

 References
 ----------